 Up until now, when we have made New Year’s resolutions we realize that every December we failed.
 If we are being realistic, most of our resolutions don’t make it past the first few months of the year.
-According to an Ipsos survey, in 2020 of those who made resolutions, 55% did not keep them for the entire year and 11% for less than a month.
+According to a Medifast survey, in 2021 of those who made resolutions, only 10% of U.S. adults stick with their resolutions and nearly half (47%) of all resolutions are broken within the first month.

 But it does not have to be that way.
 And when we are being creative, we can work in resolutions with resolutions, to improve our lives, and our planet’s.